-Genital herpes can be induced by either HSV-1 or HSV-2.10 Approximately 85 % of symptomatic primary genital HSV infections are caused by HSV-2, the rest is caused by HSV-1.
-Genital HSV-1 results from self-inoculation or from oral sexual practices.11
+Genital herpes can be induced by either HSV-1 or HSV-2.9 Approximately 85 % of the symptomatic primary genital HSV infections are caused by HSV-2, the rest is caused by HSV-1.
+Genital HSV-1 results from selfinoculation or from oral sexual practices.10

-Neonatal herpes - which can be caused by HSV-1 as well as HSV-2 - has the most severe implications and is usually acquired during the intrapartum period through exposure in the genital tract.^{7,12} In most cases the mothers have no reported history of HSV infection.13 Neonatal HSV infections may remain localized to the site of infection (skin, eye, mouth), extend to the CNS, or disseminate to multiple organs.14 Neonates have the highest frequency of visceral and CNS involvement of all HSV-infected patients.^{15,16,17}
+Neonatal herpes - which can be caused by HSV-1 as well as HSV-2 - has the most severe implications and is usually acquired during the intrapartum period through exposure in the genital tract.^{7,11} In most cases the mothers have no reported history of HSV infection.12 Neonatal HSV infections may CNS, or disseminate to multiple organs.13 Neonates have the highest frequency of visceral and CNS involvement of all HSV-infected patients.^{14,15,16} remain localized to the site of infection (skin, eye, mouth), extend to the

 HSV infection is frequently not recognized.
-Subclinical viral shedding and unrecognized infections seem to be major factors in transmission.
-13 Genital HSV infection is frequently not recognized and diagnosis based on the clinical presentation alone has a low sensitivity.
-8 Serologic tests have been recommended for pregnant women with active HSV lesions at delivery in order to guide patient management and when there is a high risk for infection. ^{18,19} Type-specific serologic tests allow the identification of silent carriers of HSV-2 infection in patients with or without pre-existing antibodies to HSV-1. ^{20,21} Testing algorithms have been described in guidelines. ^{22,23,24,25,26}
+Subclinical viral shedding and unrecognized infections seem to be major factors in transmission.12 Genital HSV infection is frequently not recognized and diagnosis based on the clinical presentation alone has a low sensitivity.8 Serologic tests have been recommended for pregnant women with active HSV lesions at delivery in order to guide patient management and when there is a high risk for infection.^{17,18} Type-specific serologic tests allow the identification of silent carriers of HSV-2 infection in patients with or without pre-existing antibodies to HSV-1.^{19,20} Testing algorithms have been described in guidelines.^{21,22,23,24,25}